 In short: Does a VPN make you anonymous?

+Take yourself for example.
 Do you have an email with your name?
 I’d guess yes – most of us do.
 Have you purchased books, clothes, electronics, or anything else online?
 Again, probably yes – it’s easy, quick, and time-saving.
-But it’s tied to your name, your address, your bank account credentials.
+But it’s tied to your name, your address, and your bank account credentials.
 That’s quite a lot of personal information we provide for just one online purchase.
 And that’s aside from leaving a trace with our IP addresses wherever we go online!
+But don’t just take it from me.
+Here’s what experts have to say:

 Without a VPN